DaBusch/netbattalion/README.md

 ### netbatJS

 A minimalistic javascript framework to put all your javascript functions into your HTML-dom attributes.
 Inspired by AlpineJS and HTMX.
 Just 510 Bytes!!!
-(This page has 234 Bytes)
+(This text has 549 Bytes)

 ### netbattalion Crypto